ni/javascript-styleguide/README.md

         // ...
     ]
     ```
-3. For existing workspaces, [migrate each project](https://github.com/angular-eslint/angular-eslint#migrating-an-angular-cli-project-from-codelyzer-and-tslint).
+3. **For existing workspaces**, [migrate each project](https://github.com/angular-eslint/angular-eslint#migrating-an-angular-cli-project-from-codelyzer-and-tslint).
 When all projects have been migrated, new applications and libraries will be generated with ESLint as well.
+Enter yes for both options to remove TSLint and ignore its configuration.
     ```bash
     ng g @angular-eslint/schematics:convert-tslint-to-eslint <PROJECT NAME>
     ```
-4. Remove the rules configured in the ESlint configuration for TypeScript and templates.
-They are not required with `@ni/eslint-config`.
-5. Remove the root `tslint.json` configuration file, and uninstall TSLint.

 ## Recommended Development Environment Configuration
 Modern IDEs can be configured to provide live feedback about ESLint errors.